 What is it?

-Available with the Shield controller included in the bundle, the Shield TV box is only a tad over our £150 budget but is the most powerful option in our round-up.
-It has much more firepower under the hood so is potentially faster and more powerful than anything else on the market.
+Available with the Shield controller and Bluetooth remote included in the bundle, the second generation Shield TV box is a tad over our £150 budget but is, by far and away, the most powerful option in our round-up.
+It has much more firepower under the hood so is significantly more powerful than anything else on the market.
 It is also capable of outputting 4K video in 60 frames per second and HDR.

 In addition, it utilises an Nvidia chipset that is very capable with gaming, so has a stack of optimisation abilities for games that none of the other rival boxes can match.